chameleonhead/stratrack/libs/mql-interpreter/README.md

 The lexer skips `//` single line comments and `/* ... */` blocks entirely so they do not appear in the token stream.
 Identifiers may contain letters, digits and underscores and must not exceed 63 characters; longer identifiers will cause lexing to fail.
+In addition, reserved words such as `for` or `typename` are recognized as keywords and cannot be used as identifiers.

 Utility helpers include `ArrayResize()` to change the length of dynamic arrays and a comprehensive set of builtin function stubs.
 Besides